shopsys/shopsys/docs/storefront/cypress.md

 # Cypress

-For E2E testing we use [Cypress](https://www.cypress.io/).
+For E2E testing, we use [Cypress](https://www.cypress.io/).
 It's available to be run in Docker or natively.

 ## Setup

 ### Run in Docker

-From root of the project run
+From the root of the project run

 ```bash
 make run-acceptance-tests
 ```

-This will prepare both backend and frontend for Cypress to be able to test scenarios on correct setup.
+This will prepare both the backend and frontend for Cypress to be able to test scenarios on the correct setup.

 ### Run natively